Fonds Cornelia Hahn Oberlander

 Cornelia Hahn (b.
 June 20, 1921, Mulheim, Germany) fled Berlin with her widowed mother in 1939 to settle near Wolfboro, New Hampshire, USA.
 She attended Smith College, Northampton, Massachusetts from 1941–44 before studying under Walter Gropius at the Graduate School of Design, Harvard University, graduating with a degree in Landscape Architecture in 1947.
-In 1950, Orberlander was hired as a community planner with the Citizen's Council on City Planning (CCCP) in Philadelphia.
-Afterwards Oberlander worked with landscape architect Dan Kiley in Vermont, and in Philadelphia from 1951–53, for landscape architect James Rose on social housing developments as well as with architects Louis Kahn, and Oskar Stonorov.
-She married fellow Harvard graduate H. Peter Oberlander (1922-2008) in 1953 and moved to Vancouver where her husband was charged with founding the Community and Regional Planning Department at the University of British Columbia (UBC).
+In 1950, Oberlander was hired as a community planner with the Citizen's Council on City Planning (CCCP) in Philadelphia.
+Oberlander worked with landscape architect Dan Kiley for projects in Vermont and in Philadelphia from 1951–53.
+She also worked in the same period for landscape architect James Rose on social housing developments as well as with architects Louis Kahn, and Oskar Stonorov.
+In 1953, she married fellow Harvard graduate H. Peter Oberlander (1922-2008) and moved to Vancouver where her husband was charged with founding the Community and Regional Planning Department at the University of British Columbia (UBC).
 At this point Cornelia Hahn Oberlander opened her own practice as a landscape architect.

-Major projects involving Oberlander in the 1990s included the United Nations Peacekeeping Monument (with the Vancouver team of Richard Henriquez architect and sculptor Jack Harman) completed in Ottawa in 1992 as well as landscapes for the Northwest Territories Legislative Assembly Building, Yellowknife (Matsuzaki / Wright Architects, 1991–94), the ecologically innovative C.K.
-Choi Institute of Asian Research at UBC (Matsuzaki / Wright Architects, 1996), a project that committed Hahn Oberlander to environmental planning and sustainable development in urban contexts, and the landscape master plan for Smith College, Northampton, Massachusetts (Rolland/Towers, 1997).
+Projects Oberlander worked on in the 1990s included the United Nations Peacekeeping Monument in Ottawa, with architect Richard Henriquez and sculptor Jack Harmon, landscapes for the Northwest Territories Legislative Assembly Building, Yellowknife (Matsuzaki / Wright Architects, 1991–94).
+She also worked on the ecologically innovative C.K.
+Choi Institute of Asian Research at UBC (Matsuzaki / Wright Architects, 1996), a project that committed Hahn Oberlander to environmental planning and sustainable development in urban contexts, as well as the landscape master plan for Smith College, Northampton, Massachusetts (Rolland/Towers, 1997).

 Major projects completed in the 2000s include Liu Centre for International Studies, University of British Columbia, Vancouver (Architectura/Arthur Erickson Architects, 2000), Jim Everett Memorial Park, University Endowment Lands, Vancouver, British Columbia (2001)¸ Holly Park III, Seattle, Washington (Solomon ETC Architects, 2005) a mixed-income housing community on 36 acres with central park, and the courtyard gardens, and roof gardens for the Canadian Embassy, Berlin, Germany (Kuwabara Payne McKenna Blumberg Architects, 2005).

-Oberlander was awarded the Order of Canada in 1990, and is now widely considered Canada’s premier landscape architect.
+Oberlander was awarded the Order of Canada in 1990, to be promoted to Companion of the Order in 2018.
+She is now widely considered Canada’s premier landscape architect.

-The Cornelia Hahn Oberlander's fonds was acquired from Cornelia Hahn Oberlander by the CCA in 1997.
-The material was transferred in incraments between 1996 and 2012 from Oberlander's residence and office.
+The Cornelia Hahn Oberlander fonds was acquired from Cornelia Hahn Oberlander by the CCA in 1997.
+The material was transferred in several additions between 1996 and 2019 from Oberlander's residence and office.

 When citing the collection as a whole, use the citation: